-- 1. Coordinated with SACOG on updates and amendments to the MTP and MTIP (EDCTC)...... as needed - 3.
-Coordinated with El Dorado County DOT to program funding and support delivery of multi-modal projects included in the 2020 RTP(EDCTC)as needed - 5.
-Coordinated with SACOG on Project Evaluation Process, Mapping Tools and project identification for MTP update (EDCTC).......as needed
+- 1. Coordinated with SACOG on updates and amendments to the MTP and MTIP (EDCTC)....... as needed - 2.
+Coordinated with City of Placerville to program funds to multi-modal and other projects included in the 2020 RTP (EDCTC) ......as needed - Coordinated with El Dorado County DOT to program funding and support delivery of multi-modal projects included in the 2020 RTP(EDCTC) ......as needed - 4.
+Coordinated with El Dorado Transit to support delivery of projects included in the 2020 RTP (EDCTC) ......as needed - 5.
+Coordinated with SACOG on Project Evaluation Process, Mapping Tools and project identification for MTP update (EDCTC) ......as needed